LandscapeGeoinformatics/raster_nomograph/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17860496.svg)](https://doi.org/10.5281/zenodo.17860496)

-The software is available under an open-source license.
+The software is available under a MIT license.
 Please refer to the Zenodo DOI and the published paper when using it.